How do share my new knowledge?

-Congratulations!
-You have the information.
-You have your idea to present.
+You have found your sources.
+You've taken notes and organized your information.
+You have an idea you want to share.
 The next step is polishing it up for others to see.
-Just be sure you acknowledge the original author of any work - music, video, writing, or even a game.
+You will need to choose the best way to share your new knowledge with your audience.
+Remember to give credit to the original author of any work—music, video, writing, or even a game.

 By the end of the module you will be able to say: